 This conflation of color and race, combined with the stringency of Odutola's material choices, is a play on black portraiture, a subject that explores issues of representation, social agency and race.
 The image of the black body as a conflicting yet fetishized symbol of profit, desire, pity and fear is central to the subject.
 In Odutola's black portraits, the primacy of the color black as "constructed" becomes apparent as a reenvisioning of the subject's vocabulary.
 In these small portraits, black is always something else, always changing, so the viewer's perception and experience of the work, too, is always changing.
 In the minute space of each scene, Odutola personalizes her renderings of the people in her life, mapping out the details of their lives as she sees them.
 Rarely working on paper larger than 20-by-30 inches, she works with a scale that allows for intimacy in the viewing experience-yet without knowing who the people are.
 Her subjects are of different races, genders and ages, but Odutola's faithful and skillful manipulation of media diffuses concerns regarding identity markers.
 Often appearing youthful and androgynous, figures become almost indistinguishable from the stark, shallow spaces that contain them.
-It is only the texture of their skin, like the fleshy tendons of one's musculature, that indicates human markers.
-But each figure, legibility.
-Ironically, this degree of digital separano matter his or her identity, is stripped bare.
-Visually tion actually mimics the idea that perception traversing the paths and lines of Odutola's work reveals can change according to how one experiences layers that express the commonality of human experience.
+It is only picture plane via an electronic screen serves to both limit and enhance the subtleties of legibility.
+Ironically, this degree of digital separation actually mimics the idea that perception can change according to how one experiences